alphagov/notifications-python-client/DOCUMENTATION.md

 ### Send a document by email

-You can send files without the need for email attachments.
-First upload a document, then send recipients a link to download it.
+To send a document by email, upload a file then add a placeholder field to the template.

+The placeholder field contains a secure link to download the document instead of an attachment.

 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.